 Generalizations of Arikan's code structures were soon to follow.
 Korada \textit{et al.} considered binary and linear kernels \cite{Korada}.
-They showed that a binary linear kernel is polarizing if and only if its corresponding generating matrix is upper-triangular, and analyzed their rate of polarization, by introducing the notion of kernel exponent.
+They showed that a binary linear kernel is polarizing if and only if there does not exist a column permutation of its generating matrix which is upper-triangular, and analyzed its rate of polarization, by introducing the notion of the kernel exponent.
 Mori and Tanaka considered the general case of a mapping $g(\cdot)$, which is not necessarily linear and binary, as a basis for channel polarization constructions \cite{Mori2010}.
 They gave sufficient conditions for polarization and generalized the exponent for these cases.
-They further showed examples of linear and non-binary Reed-Solomon codes and Algebraic Geometry with exponents that are far better than the exponents of the known binary kernels \cite{MoriandTanka3}.
-The authors of this correspondence gave examples of binary but non-linear kernels having the optimal exponent per their kernel dimensions \cite{PrShLi2}.
-All of these structures were having homogenous kernels, meaning that the alphabet of their inputs and their outputs were the same.
+They further showed examples of linear and non-binary Reed-Solomon codes and Algebraic Geometry codes with exponents that are far better than the exponents of the known binary kernels \cite{MoriandTanka3}.
+The authors of this correspondence gave examples of binary but non-linear kernels having the optimal exponent per their kernel dimensions \cite{PrShLi2,Presman2014}.

+All of the aforementioned polar code structures have homogenous kernels, meaning that the alphabet of their inputs and their outputs are the same.
 The authors of this correspondence considered the case that some of the inputs of a kernel may have different alphabet than the rest of the inputs \cite{Presman2011}.
-This results in the so-called mixed kernel structure, that have demonstrated good performance for finite length codes in many cases.
+This results in the so-called mixed-kernels structure, that have demonstrated good performance for finite length codes in many cases.
 A further generalization of the polar code structure was suggested by Trifonov \cite{Trifonov2011}, in which the outer polar codes were replaced by suitable codes along with their appropriate decoding algorithms.
 We note here, that the representation of polar codes as instances of general concatenated codes (GCC) is fundamental to this correspondence, and we elaborate on it in the sequel.